baldogiRichard/apex-jsoncrack-jsonviewer/README.md

 Minimum requirement: Oracle Application Expresss 20.2

-This plug-in uses the <a href="https://jsoncrack.com/" rel="nofollow">JSON Crack</a>.
+This plug-in uses the <a href="https://jsoncrack.com/" rel="nofollow">JSON Crack</a> application.
 Also give this man a huge support for this awesome initiative. :muscle:

 # setup